-ENV 564G - Environmental Toxicology (3)
+ENV 564G - Environmental Toxicology (3.0)

-Prerequisites: ENV 501, ENV 502, ENV 503, ENV 526G and ENV 526H or permission of the instructor.
+Prerequisites: Completion of or concurrent enrollment in ENV 501, ENV 502, ENV 526G, ENV 526H and ENV 526I or permission of instructor.
+See ENV 564.
 This course is available as an elective for the GIS-ENV Certificate.
 It is the student's responsibility to inform the instructor that this course will count toward the GIS-ENV Certificate by the drop/add deadline each semester, so that GIS-focused assessments can be completed.
 Once a student declares the GIS option, the course cannot revert to the non-GIS version.